nitrocon/RGB_Pixel_Generator/README.md

 ## 🛠 Features

-- Generating 1x1 Pixel in RGB and combines them with 256 Greyscale
+- Generating Images with an adjustable pixelsize
 - Efficient Image Generation: Utilizes CUDA for faster pixel computation.
 (Due to compatibility issues its not working)
 - Dynamic Memory Adjustment: Automatically adapts batch size based on available memory.
 - User-Friendly GUI: Provides an intuitive interface for configuring and monitoring the process.